My Favorite Sources

 to add disk drives, replace the battery, etc.

 One thing that I hate about modern personal computers is their cheap keyboards!

-keyboard that has long-life keys that actuate with a force of 28 grams.
+keyboards that had keys that actuated with a force of only 28 grams.

 I hate the reliance of both the Windows and Macintosh operating systems